 - Eat only after curing, which develops a protective skin, then storing for several weeks

-Sweet potatoes are not truly potatoes, but a thick root of a tropical vine.
-They need full sun, well-drained soil (preferably sandy loam) and plenty of room to thrive.
-Sweet potatoes are not heavy feeders, but they do require a good balance of nitrogen, potassium and phosphorous.
-Work in a low nitrogen organic fertilizer before planting; too much nitrogen produces leafy growth at the expense of the roots.
+Sweet potatoes are not a potato, but rather a sweet tasting tuberous root of a tropical vine, which is closely related to morning glories.
+They need full sun, well-drained soil (preferably sandy loam) and plenty of room to grow.
+Plants are not heavy feeders, but do require a good balance of nitrogen, potassium and phosphorous.
+Work in a slow-release organic fertilizer before planting; too much nitrogen produces leafy growth at the expense of the roots.
+Later in the season, side dress plants with more organic fertilizer.

 How to Plant